 - Life and Work as a digital Nomad - Matthias Held

-- Integrating mental health and mindfulness in everyday life - Birgit Olzem
+- Integrating mental health and mindfulness into everyday life - Birgit Olzem

-- Working in Germany as a Foreigner - Christopher Daun
+- Working in Germany as a Foreigner - Christoph Daun

-Our special recommendation from current occasion, is the Gutenberg-lecture.
+Our special recommendation for the current occasion is the Gutenberg lecture.
 Sören is an active contributor and therefore very close to the action.
-Those who have been listening here consider a start in November more than questionable.
-We will also keep you informed here.
+Who has listened here, thinks a start in November is more than doubtful.
+We will keep you up to date here as well.

 Overall conclusion: "You Germans are not so bad ;-)"

-At the end I would like to close with my personal favourite session.
-For me she is an expression of this WordCamp, because she probably would not have made it on the session plan if everything had gone "smoothly".
+At the end I would like to close with my personal favorite session.
+For me, it is an expression of this WordCamp, as it probably wouldn't have made it onto the session schedule if everything had gone "smoothly".

-In it four WordCamp participants with foreign roots share their experience of 1-10 years Working stay in Germany.
-In times of AfD, xenophobia and fear of "foreign" people in our country, statements such as "We have never experienced racism - neither at WordCamps, nor in Germany in general" and "You Germans are not as bad as one might have thought in advance." are a positive surprise.
+In it, four WordCamp participants with foreign roots share their experiences from 1-10 years of working in Germany.
+In times of AfD, xenophobia and fear of "foreigners" in our country, statements like "We have never experienced racism - neither at WordCamps, nor in Germany in general" and "You Germans are not as bad as one might have thought in advance" are a positive surprise.